boisgera/leap/UncLean.md

 🗑️ Embrace impurity
 --------------------------------------------------------------------------------

-In most programming languages, functions can take inputs, process them, and return ouputs.
+In programming, functions can take inputs, process them, and return ouputs.
 But they can also have various kind of side-effects: print messages in you terminal, send e-mails, search the Internet ... even order lunch!